ObjectManagerManager/SMAPIDedicatedServerMod/README.md

 ### Host automation options

-- AcceptPet: True or false, specifying whether or not the farm pet should be accepted.
+- AcceptPet: true or false, specifying whether or not the farm pet should be accepted.
 - PetSpecies: Specifies the desired pet species.
 Must be either "dog" or "cat".
 This value is irrelevant if AcceptPet is false.
 - PetBreed: An integer in {0, 1, 2} specifying the pet breed index.
 0 selects the leftmost breed within the pet selection menu during farm creation; 1 selects the middle breed; and 2 selects the rightmost breed.
 This value is irrelevant if AcceptPet is false.
 - PetName: The desired name of the pet.
 This value is irrelevant if AcceptPet is false.
 - MushroomsOrBats: Specifies whether the mushroom or bat cave should be selected.
 Must be either "mushrooms" or "bats" (case insensitive).
+- PurchaseJojaMembership: true or false, specifying whether the automated host should "purchase" (acquire for free) a Joja membership once available, committing to the Joja route.
+Defaults to false.

+### Other options

+- EnableCropSaver: true or false, specifying whether the crop saver should be enabled.
+When enabled, all seasonal crops that are planted by players and fully grown before the turn of the season are guaranteed to give at least one more harvest before dying.
+For instance, a spring crop planted by a player and fully grown before Summer 1 will not die immediately on Summer 1.
+Instead, it'll give exactly one more harvest, even if it's a crop that ordinarily produces multiple harvests.